buildit/dev-skill-entry/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### Setting Node Version

+Please run the following command with [NVM](https://github.com/creationix/nvm) from the root to set the correct node version.

+`nvm use`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.